kairos-io/kairos/docs/content/architecture/network.md

 pre = "<b>- </b>"
 +++

-Kairos can automatically setup a VPN between the nodes using [edgevpn](https://github.com/mudler/edgevpn).
+Kairos can automatically set up a VPN between the nodes using [edgevpn](https://github.com/mudler/edgevpn).
 This also allows the nodes to automatically coordinate, discover/configure and establish a network overlay spanning across multiple regions.

-The connection happens in 3 stages, where the discovery is driven by DHT and mDNS (which can be selectively disabled/enabled)
+The connection happens in three stages, where the discovery is driven by DHT (distributed hash table) and (multicast DNS) mDNS (which can be selectively disabled/enabled):

 - Discovery
 - Gossip network